-Operation and maintenance of electro-mechanical systems is extremely important in order to maintain optimum performance and efficiency.
+- Operation and maintenance of electro-mechanical systems is extremely important in order to maintain optimum performance and efficiency.
 A comprehensive Operation and Maintenance (O & M) protocol should be established covering all electro-mechanical systems on site.
-The protocol should provide complete procedure and guidelines for the following:

-- Regular performance monitoring of the building systems. - Correct operation of equipment as per the guidelines specified by the manufacturers/suppliers. - Repair and upgradation of building systems as and when required, to ensure smooth functioning of equipment and processes. - Adjustment of the mechanical and electrical systems to function as per the varying occupant needs. - In addition to the protocol, sufficient training should be provided to the maintenance personnel on site.
-Often, it is the lack of trained professionals which lead to inefficient performance of electromechanical systems on site/buildings.
-In addition to incorporation of green design features during design and construction of a development, it is equally significant to ensure that energy and environmental systems incorporated are performing as predicted during the design and development stage.
-Through audits, the performance of these systems may be evaluated and the validity of the predicted performance may be determined.
-In case a system fails to perform as it should have; the audit process will identify the cause deterioration in the performance and provide for also recommendations regarding any need for upgradations or modifications in the systems.
+The protocol should provide complete procedure and guidelines for the following: - Regular performance monitoring of the building systems. - Correct operation of equipment as per the guidelines specified by the manufacturers/suppliers. - Repair and upgradation of building systems as and when required, to ensure smooth functioning of equipment and processes. - Adjustment of the mechanical and electrical systems to function as per the varying occupant needs. - In addition to the protocol, sufficient training should be provided to the maintenance personnel on site.
+Often, it is the lack of trained professionals which lead to inefficient performance of electro-mechanical systems on site/buildings.
+Through annual audits, the performance of these systems should be evaluated and the validity of the predicted performance may be determined.
+In case a system fails to perform as it should have; the audit process will identify the cause for deterioration in the performance and also provide recommendations regarding any need for upgradations or modifications in the systems. - Another important aspect to ensure energy efficiency of the development is to constantly monitor energy usage from different sources and at different locations.
+Metering to monitor energy consumption enables the facility managers to assess the performance of various systems and helps identify any problems that require rectification.
+Measured data helps the project team is assess the success of implementation of the various energy conservation measures as well.